 Neither the PIR nor the TE includes a clearly measurable indicator for project component 1 in line with the SMART criteria.

-The PIR includes the quantitative indicators for project component 2 and 3 ("percentage of restaurants which serve wildlife" and "reduced sales of endangered species in TCM shops") specified in the request for CEO endorsement.
+The PIR includes the quantitative indicators for project components 2 and 3 ("percentage of restaurants which serve wildlife" and "reduced sales of endangered species in TCM shops") specified in the request for CEO endorsement.

 For the component 2 outcome indicator, the PIR notes that the survey to establish a baseline had been initiated by November 2013.
 (PIR p.
 4) The TE under component 2 however only refers to a survey capturing a decrease in the number of retailers engaging in wildlife sale and trade violations, not the "percentage of restaurants which serve wildlife" as specified in the PIF and PIR.
 (TE p.
 7) None of projects the documents available to the terminal evaluation review mention or justify this apparent change in outcome indictor, nor do they describe the result of the baseline survey mentioned in the PIR.

 For the component 3 outcome indicator, the PIR notes that data wasn't available yet, as the consultant had just started to implement the contract.
 (PIR p.
 4) The TE shows that the necessary data on the "reduced sales of endangered species in TCM shops" could never be collected, noting that the collection of economic data on illegal and/or informal activities is often challenging and this choice of indicator was therefore probably unrealistic to begin with.
 (TE p.
 19) There is no mention in the TE about the exploration of alternative strategies to measure the outcome of component 3.